piandpower/QL/README.md

 The game design of QL is greatly inspired by Half Life 2, Portal 2, Witcher 3, Shadow Warrior, Unreal Tournament, Doom 3.

-Currently implemented weapon is:
+Game elements currently being implemented include
 + Gravity gun as in Half life 2
-+ Portal gun as in Portal 2
++ Portal gun as in Portal 2 (to-do)

 This git repo contains C++ source codes that establish the main game mechanics.
 The blueprint scripts and game data are not included.
 The use of blueprint scripts is kept to the minimum.